How to Raise Your DUPR Rating: A Tactical Guide

 1. Play Up, Not Down

-This is the most important tactical decision you can make.
-Seek out matches against players rated at or slightly above your level.
+This is the most critical tactical decision you can make.
+Look for games versus opponents above or about your same rating.

 The math is simple:

-The asymmetry is key: playing up gives you upside with limited downside.
-Playing down gives you limited upside with real downside.
+The imbalance is what makes it work: playing up you have upside with no real downside.
+Playing down you have no upside with downside.

-The real fix here is for tournament directors to enforce minimum DUPR requirements for their brackets, not just maximums.
-Until that becomes standard, the incentive to play up will persist.
-We'd love to see more TDs adopt DUPR-verified brackets with both floors and ceilings.
+The real solution is for tournament directors to implement minimum DUPR requirements for brackets, not just maximums.
+Until this becomes the standard, there will be no incentive to play down.
+We would love to see more TDs create DUPR-verified brackets with a floor and a ceiling.

 2. Avoid Blowout Losses

-Point differential matters.
-Losing 11-9 is very different from losing 11-2 in DUPR's eyes.
+The point differential makes a difference.
+Losing 11-9 is very different from losing 11-2 as far as DUPR is concerned.

-If you're in a match you're going to lose, compete for every point.
-A close loss to a strong opponent might not hurt you at all — it might even help.
-But getting bageled sends a strong negative signal to the algorithm.
+Even if you are losing badly, compete for every point.
+A tough loss to a good player might not hurt you at all, it might actually help.
+Getting bageled though sends a strong negative signal.

-This doesn't mean tanking or playing passive.
-It means staying mentally engaged even when you're down and avoiding unforced errors that turn a close loss into a blowout.
+This does not mean tanking or playing defensively.
+It means staying present mentally when you are down and avoiding unnecessary mistakes that will turn a close game into a blowout.

 3. The Tournament Bracket Trap

 DUPR doesn't care about bracket labels.
-It only sees the actual ratings of the people you played.
-If you enter a 3.5 tournament and all your opponents were 3.2-rated players who decided to "play up," you beat 3.2 players — not 3.5 players.
+It only looks at the ratings of the people you beat.
+If you play in a 3.5 tournament and all your opponents were 3.2 players who decided to "play up", you beat 3.2 players.

-Before you celebrate a bracket win, check your opponents' actual DUPR ratings.
-You might have beaten a field that was weaker than the bracket suggested.
+Before you even celebrate a bracket win be sure to check the actual DUPR ratings of the teams you’re facing.
+You might have beaten a field that was significantly weaker than what the bracket indicated.

-Conversely, if you lose in the first round of a 3.5 bracket to players who are actually rated 4.0+ and playing down, that loss won't hurt you much at all.
+On the other hand, if you lose in the first round of a 3.5 tournament to players who are actually rated 4.0+ and playing down, that loss will not affect you very much at all.

-📋 Pro tip: After a tournament, look up your opponents on Tournament Pickle to see their actual DUPR ratings.
-The bracket level is just a label — the ratings are what matter.
+📋 Did you know?
+After the tournament, research your opponents on Tournament Pickle to discover their accurate DUPR ratings.
+The bracket level does not matter.
+Their ratings are what you should focus on.

 4. The Partner Selection Edge

-In doubles, DUPR combines you and your partner into a team rating, then calculates expected performance against the opposing team.
-If your partner is underrated by DUPR — meaning their true skill is higher than their number suggests — your team will likely outperform expectations.
+In doubles, DUPR combines your ratings with those of your doubles partner and calculates expected performance against the opposing team.
+If your partner is under-rated by DUPR (their true level of play is higher than his rating suggests), your team should exceed expected performance.

 When you outperform, you gain rating points.

-The flip side: if you partner with someone who is overrated by DUPR, your team will likely underperform expectations.
+The downside: If you partner with someone DUPR considers to be overrated, your team will struggle to meet expectations.
 That hurts your rating.

 Who's typically underrated?